WhatsApp

 Density differences and implications

 PET film typically has a density around 1.33–1.37 g/cm³, while PVC ranges between 1.10–1.61 g/cm³.
 What does this mean?
-PET’s consistent density leads to more stable mechanical strength and predictable behavior during forming.
-PVC, on the other hand, varies more—this affects its flexibility and impact resistance in different use cases.
+PET's consistent density leads to more stable mechanical strength and predictable behavior during forming.
+PVC's variable density affects its flexibility and impact resistance in different use cases.

 Transparency levels

 PET film offers crystal-clear clarity, perfect for packaging that needs to show off the product inside.
 It also helps when print quality matters.
-PVC isn’t bad, but it’s a bit less clear—more like a frosted window than a glass pane.
+PVC provides good clarity, though with slightly different optical properties.

 Flexibility and durability comparison

 PVC scores higher in flexibility.
-It bends easily, resists cracking under pressure, and even self-heals small punctures.
-PET is tougher—stronger tensile strength, great dimensional stability—but it’s more rigid.
-You get more structure, less bend.
+It bends easily, resists cracking under pressure, and handles impact well.
+PET is stronger with excellent tensile strength and dimensional stability—but it's more rigid.
+You get more structure with PET, more flexibility with PVC.

 Temperature resistance ranges

 PET handles heat better.
-It keeps shape under high temperatures and resists cold without cracking.
-That’s great for thermoformed trays or microwavable containers.
-PVC can warp under heat and becomes brittle in extreme cold.
-So if your product faces harsh temperatures—go PET.
+It keeps shape under high temperatures and resists cold conditions.
+That's great for thermoformed trays or temperature-sensitive applications.
+PVC has its own temperature range capabilities, though it may have limitations in extreme conditions.

 Chemical Resistance: PET Film vs PVC Film